Freephone 7 Days a Week

-Based on many years of providing live-in care in Hampshire, we have tried and trusted ways to find the perfect carer for your loved ones requirements ensuring happy, contented and safe continued living in the family home.
+Based on many years of providing live-in care in Dorset, we have tried and trusted ways to find the perfect carer for your loved ones requirements ensuring happy, contented and safe continued living in the family home.

 We completely understand the potential problems with suggesting care for a loved one and we strive to make the process as stress-free and supportive as possible.

 At Mumby’s, we treat every person as an individual, including our staff.
-This means we match the personality of the carer and cared-for to ensure a good relationship develops.
+This means we match the personality of the carer, and cared-for to ensure a good relationship develops.

-At Mumby’s, we believe that our uniquely positioned local carers can help their clients in the best way possible.
+We believe that our uniquely positioned local carers can help their clients in the best way possible.
 Our carers have a comprehensive knowledge of the local area, meaning they will have all the information your loved one needs.
 Things such as the opening times of the local pharmacy, where to park for hospital visits and what resources and activities are available close to home.